KevPrieto/kevprieto.com/README.md

 <img width="1146" height="879" alt="image" src="https://github.com/user-attachments/assets/fc3de048-9273-4f0e-ab81-9eac06726aa2" />

-Its purpose is to clearly communicate who I am, how I think, what I build  and the kind of systems I focus on.
+The site is meant to be a clear and honest snapshot of who I am as a developer: how I think, what I build, and the kind of systems I enjoy working on.

-## Professional intent

-This website is built with a clear priority order:

-1. **Getting noticed** by technical teams and recruiters
-2. **Presenting real projects** with architectural intent
-3. **Building a professional audience** through building in public
-4. **Providing a clean, professional contact channel**
+It’s not meant to impress.
+It’s meant to be understood.

 ---

-## Positioning

-I am a software engineer with a backend-oriented mindset.

-I focus on:

-- system design over surface-level features
-- clarity over cleverness
-- maintainability over novelty
-- shipping working products over demos

-The site reflects the same principles I apply to software: intentional structure, minimal abstraction, and long-term thinking.
+## Why this site exists

+I use this website as a professional reference point.

+Its main goals are:

+1. To help technical teams and recruiters quickly understand my profile
+2. To present real projects and the ideas behind them
+3. To share what I’m building and learning in public
+4. To offer a simple and professional way to get in touch

+Nothing here is optimized for marketing or lead capture.
+Clarity comes first.

 ---

-## Technology stack (intentional by design)

-The stack is intentionally conservative, explicit, and industry-aligned:

-- **Framework:** Next.js (App Router)
-- **Language:** TypeScript
-- **Styling:** Tailwind CSS
-- **UI primitives:** shadcn/ui (used selectively, no heavy UI kits)
-- **Motion:** Framer Motion (subtle, optional, reduced-motion aware)
-- **Scrolling:** Lenis
-- **Hosting:** Vercel

-There is **no traditional backend**.

-### Backend rationale

-This site does not require:
-- user accounts
-- business logic
-- stateful workflows
-- databases
-- background jobs

-Adding a backend would introduce complexity without value.

-The only server-side logic is a minimal serverless function used to send emails from the contact form.

-This decision is intentional:
-- reduced maintenance
-- reduced attack surface
-- reduced cognitive overhead
-- higher signal-to-noise ratio
+## How I approach software

+I’m a software engineer with a backend-oriented mindset.

+I care most about:
+- designing systems that are easy to reason about
+- writing code that can be maintained over time
+- choosing simple solutions when they are enough
+- shipping working products, not just prototypes

+The website follows the same principles: clear structure, minimal abstraction, and intentional decisions.

 ---

-## Content philosophy
+## Technology choices

-- English only
-- Static, version-controlled content
-- No trackers by default
-- No cookies unless strictly required
-- No vanity analytics
-- No marketing copy

-If something is on the site, it has a reason to be there.
+The stack is intentionally simple and widely used:

+- **Next.js (App Router)** for structure and rendering
+- **TypeScript** for safety and clarity
+- **Tailwind CSS** for consistent styling
+- **shadcn/ui** for accessible UI primitives when needed
+- **Framer Motion** for subtle, optional animations
+- **Vercel** for hosting and deployment

+There is no traditional backend.

+For this project, a backend would add complexity without real benefit.
+The only server-side logic is a small serverless function used to send emails from the contact form.

 ---

+## Content and privacy

+- Content is static and version-controlled
+- The site is written in English
+- No tracking by default
+- No cookies unless strictly necessary
+- No analytics focused on vanity metrics

+If something is on the site, it’s there for a reason.

+---

 ## Projects

-The site highlights **real systems**, not experiments.
+The site focuses on real projects rather than experiments.

-### Flagship project: EYLA

-EYLA is a long-term system focused on:
+The main long-term project is **EYLA**, a system built around:
-- roadmap orientation instead of task lists
+- structured roadmaps instead of simple task lists
-- deterministic structure instead of AI-driven ambiguity
+- deterministic behavior instead of opaque automation
 - preserving user intent over time
-- clean architecture and backend-first thinking
+- clean architecture and backend-first design

-Other projects include:
-- Java desktop applications
-- backend system design work
-- automation and data tooling
-- structured game development projects
+Other projects include Java applications, backend-focused systems, automation tools, and structured game development work.

-Each project exists to demonstrate how I think, not just what I can build.
+Each project exists to show how I approach problems, not just the final result.

 ---

-## Accessibility & quality standards
+## Accessibility and quality

-Basic quality is non-negotiable:
+I try to keep basic quality standards consistent:

 - semantic HTML
-- correct button and link usage
+- correct use of buttons and links
 - labeled form inputs
-- keyboard navigation
+- keyboard-friendly navigation
 - reduced-motion support

-Animations are never required to understand content.
+Animations are subtle and never required to understand the content.
-Motion exists to support perception, not to attract attention.

 ---

-## Local development
+## Running the site locally

 ```bash
 npm install